aelder/VerusServicesSetup/ElectrumX.md

 ### Change swapping behaviour

-If your system has a lot of RAM, you can change the swapping behaviour to only swap when necessary.
+If your system has a lot of RAM you can change the swapping behaviour to only swap when necessary.
 Edit `/etc/sysctl.conf` to include this setting:

 ```
 vm.swappiness=1
 ```

 The range is `1-100`.
 The *lower* the number, the *later* the system will start swapping stuff out.
-Run below command to activate the change, alternatively reboot the machine:
+Run this command to activate the change, or reboot the machine:

 ```
 sysctl -p /etc/sysctl.conf